Oblong/splash/README.md

 ### Arguments

-Optionally, `splash` takes the fully qualified path to a simple settings file that describes the physical location of the Leap sensor.
+Optionally, `splash` takes the fully qualified path to a simple YAML settings file that describes the physical location of the Leap sensor.
 The file format is as follows:

     %YAML 1.1
     %TAG ! tag:oblong.com,2009:slaw/